 Another cost-effective option to consider is the International Student Exchange Program.
 You can choose from over 120 sites in 35 countries.
 The only additional costs are travel, health insurance and incidental expenses.
 If you are in good academic standing with one year of college completed and a 2.75 GPA, then you are eligible.

 If you have to make your own travel arrangements, consider STA Travel.
 It's a discount student travel agency with over 30 years of experience.

 You'll need to submit official transcripts as part of your application.
 This is easy.
 Just head to the Registrar's Officeon the first floor of the Heflin Administration Building to get started.

 You will also need a current passport.
 If you are renewing, it will cost $110.
 If this is your first, it will cost $135.
 You can pick up the forms from a post office or a courthouse.
 See Dr. Gibbons if you have any questions about completing this paperwork.

 Our partner ISA is a great place to get started!
 You can search for programs by subject, location, term or language.

 If you are a science major, consider The School for Field Studies (SFS).
 SFS offers programs in Australia, Bhutan, Cambodia and Vietnam, Costa Rica, Kenya, Panama, Peru, Tanzania and Turks & Caicos.
 They also offer seven different scholarships, with awards up to $8,000 for semester study.

 You should also consider programs offered by West Virginia institutions.
-Already lined up for next summer are three programs that will take you to Canada, China or Italy.
+Already lined up for next summer are three programs that will take you to Mexico, China or Germany.
 See the attached flyers for details.